milquejs/milque/docs/Day 4.md

 For things like input, etc. it should be the same.
 When I add a click input, I want to be able to immediately click and see something.

 When I add an entity, I want to be able to see it in the game world immediately.

+Things should be clear where they connect.
+That is the only way things can be modular.
+And data-orientated as much as possible, so swapping modules does not require complete rewrites.